 As you plan your important brand activation event, you’ll want to explore all the different ways you can make it a fun, unique and memorable experience for everyone involved.
 Will you give away free samples?
 Have music playing?
 Serve food?
 Will you have contests?
 There’s no end to all the fun ways you can spice up your event.
 One of the best ways to do just this is by adding PixiCloud to the fun!

-A Pixilated photo kiosk is an easy and convenient open-air photo booth that makes the perfect addition to your activation event.
+A Pixilated photo booth rental is an easy and convenient open-air photo booth that makes the perfect addition to your activation event.
 It’s more than just an ordinary photo booth, however.
 It’s designed to streamline the sharing process and to help you market both your brand and your event.

 So how can we help you with your brand activation campaign?
 It’s simple.
 If you’re hosting an experiential marketing campaign, why not take some great snapshots to circulate to a wider audience?
 Hosting a sampling campaign?
 Consider letting your customers pose for a photo with the product they’re sampling.
 Afterward, let them share the photos on their social media.
 Having an in-store event?
 Capture every moment of it.
 Encourage your guests to check our social media pages to find the photos, effectively directing traffic toward your social media profiles.